laravel-ready/license-connector/README.md

 $isLicenseValid = $connectorService->validateLicense($customData);
 ```

+## ⚠️ Warnings

+- This package is under active development and is not yet stable.
+There may be some changes in later versions.
-⚠️ Don't forget this package just provides management of licenses and server communication.
+- Don't forget this package just provides management of licenses and server communication.

-⚠️ Please don't confuse it with ioncube or similar source code encryption tools.
+- Please don't confuse it with ioncube or similar source code encryption tools.

 [badge_downloads]:      https://img.shields.io/packagist/dt/laravel-ready/license-connector.svg?style=flat-square